 5. Say Thank You

 Your business exists because of your customers.
-Making sure that they are having a great experience at each step of their customer journey is crucial to creating a thriving business.
+Making sure that they have a great experience at each step of their customer journey is crucial to creating a thriving business.